HalehGhavami/meet-app/README.md

 ```
 Scenario 1: When user hasn’t specified a number, 32 is the default number.

-⦁	Given the user hasn't specified the number of events
+⦁	Given the main page is open
-⦁	When the app is loaded
+⦁	When  the app is rendered
-⦁	Then the default number of events to load is 32.
+⦁	Then the app will display 32 events.

 ```

 ```
 Scenario 2: User can change the number of events they want to see.

-⦁	Given the app and events are loaded
+⦁	Given the list of upcoming events is displayed
-⦁	When the user changes the default number of events to show
+⦁	When the user enters a number into the `number of events` input box
-⦁	Then the number of events loaded should change to match the number user chose.
+⦁	Then the user will see the number of events they specified.

 ```